jayy1511/jayy1511/README.md

 If an idea pops into my head, chances are I’ll build it and ship it.

-My main tech stack is react, javascript, python, node, and tailwind.
+My main tech stack is nextjs, typescript, python, nodejs, and tailwindcss.
 My favorite tools are figma, notion, and vs code.

 I’ve got a bunch of pinned projects, but my favorite is the [ThreatIQ](https://github.com/jayy1511/ThreatIQ_Agent).